What to see in Monza: 5 unmissable tips, among historical monuments, natural views and modern attractions

 Royal Villa (or Royal Palace of Monza)

-Slightly off-centre compared to the other important monuments, about a quarter of an hour’s walk from the Duomo, stands one of the symbols of Monza, which you cannot miss: the Royal Villa (also known as the Royal Palace ).
+Slightly off-centre with respect to the other important monuments, about a quarter of an hour’s walk from the Cathedral, stands one of the symbols of Monza, which cannot be missed: the Royal Villa (also known as the Reggia ).
 Born as a ducal palace in 1777, at the behest of Ferdinand of Habsburg , it was subsequently acquired by the royal family, who made it a luxurious summer residence .
 The Royal Villa bears the signature of the architect Giovanni Piermarini , a pupil of Vanvitelli .
 Not surprisingly, the classic and clean style that characterizes the external architecture is very reminiscent of two famous works by Vanvitelli: the Royal Palace of Caserta and the Teatro alla Scala in Milan .
-Internally, the Palace is divided into two sections: the royal apartments and the reception rooms, both extremely fascinating.
+Internally, the Palace is divided into two sections: the royal apartments and the state rooms, both extremely fascinating.

 Read also the in-depth information on the Royal Villa of Monza